vippsas/vipps-developers/faqs/pos-integrations-faq.md

 ## How can I save the customer's phone number?

-Vipps does not send the customer's phone number to the merchant.
-When a customer enters the phone number on the landing page, that is only used by Vipps to send a push alert in Vipps.
+We don't send the customer's phone number to the merchant.
+When a customer enters the phone number on the landing page, that is only used to send a push alert in Vipps MobilePay.
 The number is not passed on to the merchant.

 If the POS integration is implemented so that the customer's phone number is entered in the POS, the merchant can of course save it -